 Identifying the environmental tactics that are not working will give rise to better ideas.
 Here are the ideas needing improvement.

-Planting trees to offset a company’s carbon footprint seemed like a great idea.
-Carbon Credits, Environmental Offsets, and ESG are being abandoned by a number of companies concerned with the environment.
+Planting trees to offset a company’s carbon footprint once seemed like a great idea.
+But today, Carbon Credits, Environmental Offsets, and ESG strategies have lost favor with a growing number of environmentally concerned companies.

-The carbon market has seen a significant decline in sales and prices due to new risks, including the quality of credits and governmental regulations.
-Several big buyers of Wildlife Works’ carbon credits have halted or delayed purchases, and the company has had to cancel the issuance of $90 million worth of credits from its Congolese project after the government implemented a new carbon accounting system.
+The carbon market has seen a sharp drop in both sales and prices.
+New risks—including concerns about credit quality and evolving government regulations—have caused the decline.
+Several major buyers of Wildlife Works’ carbon credits have paused or canceled purchases.
+In response, the company scrapped $90 million in credits from its Congo-based project after the Congolese government introduced a new carbon accounting system.

-Mike Korchinsky, who previously worked in management consulting, had an “epiphany in the African bush” and switched to wildlife conservation.
-He is currently an advocate of carbon credits, a financial instrument that directs private money towards climate-friendly projects.
-These projects aim to stop global warming emissions from entering the atmosphere.
-The companies or individuals who purchase credits claim that they are reducing their carbon footprints by the same amount.
+Mike Korchinsky, a former management consultant who had an “epiphany in the African bush,” transitioned to wildlife conservation and became an advocate for carbon credits.
+These financial tools channel private funding into climate projects designed to prevent carbon emissions from entering the atmosphere.
+Companies or individuals buying the credits claim they reduce their carbon footprints by the same amount of carbon removed elsewhere.

 Carbon Credits are part of a regulatory approach where companies are charged for their emissions, incentivizing them to reduce their carbon footprint.